Mermaid-Chart/issue-tracker/README.md

 ## Contributing

 We encourage customers to contribute by reporting issues, suggesting enhancements, and sharing solutions.
-By participating in this repository, you agree to abide by our Code of Conduct and follow our Contribution Guidelines.
+By participating in this repository, you agree to abide by our Code of Conduct.

 ## Support